 Croats speak Croatian and are mainly Roman Catholic.
-Making up an estimated 14 per cent of the population, they live predominantly in the Hercegovinian south-west of Bosnia and Hercegovina.
-Although there are still other areas of Croat concentration in central and the northern Posavina areas of Bosnia, the war led to greater migration to Hercegovina, and emigration to Croatia.
+Making up an estimated 14 per cent of the population, they live predominantly in the Herzegovinian south-west of Bosnia and Herzegovina.
+Although there are still other areas of Croat concentration in central and the northern Posavina areas of Bosnia, the war led to greater migration to Herzegovina, and emigration to Croatia.

 After Dayton, many Croats complained of unequal treatment because the Serbs had their own entity, and they were forced to live in the majority-Bosniak Federation entity.
-International authorities in Bosnia and Hercegovina at several points have stepped in to prevent the formation of a separatist Croat ‘Herceg-Bosna’ entity.
-In recent years, radical nationalism has retreated in Zagreb and support for Bosnian Croat separatists has waned, even as criminal investigations have revealed that some leaders in the movement for ‘Herceg-Bosna’ have been involved extensively in organized crime.
+International authorities in Bosnia and Herzegovina at several points have stepped in to prevent the formation of a separatist Croat ‘Herzeg-Bosna’ entity.
+In recent years, radical nationalism has retreated in Zagreb and support for Bosnian Croat separatists has waned, even as criminal investigations have revealed that some leaders in the movement for ‘Herzeg-Bosna’ have been involved extensively in organized crime.

 Croat returnees to majority Bosniak and Serb areas of the RS and Federation entities continue to face discrimination in employment.
 RS authorities have created administrative roadblocks to the reconstruction of Catholic churches in the entity, and churches in majority Serb and Bosniak areas have been targeted by vandals even after the war.